kiwicom/orbit/packages/orbit-design-tokens/README.md

 import { getTokens } from "@kiwicom/orbit-design-tokens";
 ```

-Now define your foundations that will be used to generated design tokens.
+Now define your foundations that will be used to generate design tokens.

 ```jsx
 const foundation = {